tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image::
         Step2.PNG

 4. Press the "Calculate" button.
-This will move you to a new screen with options to help you visualize both the forward and reverse mode of automatic differentiation.
+This will bring you to the next page with options to help you visualize both the forward and reverse mode of automatic differentiation.

 5. Enter the value for x at which you'd like to evaluate the function.
 For the purposes of this demo, we'll choose `x=4`.